 Both are important in their own ways in the financial world.
 However, the roles and duties are broader for an accountant, and they are quite specific for an actuary.
 One cannot replace the other requires a different set of skills and qualifications to become successful in their own genres.

 - Create strategies for the benefit of the policyholders.

-This has a been a guide to Accountant vs Actuary.
+This has been a guide to Accountant vs. Actuary.
 Here we also discuss the top difference between Accountant and Actuary along with infographics and comparison table.
 You may also have a look at the following articles –